Phishing - Best Practices

 Spear Phishing

-A highly targeted attack aimed at an individual or a small group within the company.
-The email is very personalized and uses specific information about the target to appear legitimate.
+A highly targeted attack aimed at an individual or small group.
+The email is personalized with real information about the target (manager's name, ongoing project, known supplier) to appear legitimate.
+Spear phishing accounts for 66% of confirmed data breaches (Verizon DBIR 2025) — less frequent in volume, but far more effective.

 Whaling